18 best Orlando hotels with pools, water slides, and water parks

 Orlando’s Hyatt Regency Grand Cypress boasts a lagoon-style outdoor swimming area (Photo: Hyatt)

-Offering an island-themed escape in the middle of Orlando, Disney’s Caribbean Beach Resort features a lively main pool area (called the Fuentes del Morro Pool) that resembles an old Spanish fort.
-The zero-entry pool complex dotted with squirting cannons is great for little ones, who can also enjoy a shipwreck-themed play area with three kiddie water slides, a crow’s nest, and a water-filled barrel that just might tip over while they’re playing.
+Offering an island-themed escape in the middle of Orlando, Disney’s Caribbean Beach Resort has a lively main pool area that resembles an old Spanish fortress.
+The zero-entry pool complex dotted with squirting cannons is great for little ones, who can also enjoy a shipwreck-themed play area with three kiddie water slides and other features.

 Westgate Vacation Villas Resort